ODD2/DFD-CLIP/README.md

 ```sh
 conda env create -f environment.yml
 ```
+We use [TorchVision](https://github.com/pytorch/vision), specifically the video_reader backend.
+Therefore, please follow the instructions in torchvision to install the correct version.

 We use [Accelerate](https://huggingface.co/docs/accelerate/index) to run multi-gpu training.
 Please setup the environment according to your device by
 ```sh
 accelerate config